-- 1. First determine the direction the motor travels as the replacement will have to be set the same way.
+- First determine the direction the motor travels as the replacement will have to be set the same way.
 This can be found in Option Parameter 5.x (x being the number of the drive.
-E.g. 5.3 is drive 3).
+Eg. 5.3 is drive 3).
 If the device being driven rotates clockwise to increase firing rate, then the servomotor must drive counter clockwise (as viewed from the servomotor shaft) and vice versa. - 2.
 DO NOT COUPLE THE MOTOR TO THE DRIVEN SHAFT UNTIL AFTER THE DIRECTION HAS BEEN SET.
 SEE SECTION 3 OF THIS MANUAL. - 3.
 Deselect the original servomotor serial number using Option Parameter 3.x. - 4.
 Select the new servomotor serial number from Option 3.x.
 The serial number appears on the servomotor label but will also appear as "unreserved" in the list. - 5.
 The burner will have to be started in full commissioning mode and each position, P0 though PX (high fire), must be verified by using the "next" key on the display.
-This is covered in the commissioning section of this manual Section 5.
-Combustion should be checked while doing this so as to assure a safe operation. - 6.
-Alternately, the new servo can be installed and run without following step 5 above.
-Please see option 45.2, RESTORE 382 for details and warnings.
+This is covered in the commissioning section of the manual (Bulletin PPC-6001).
+Combustion should be checked while doing this so as to assure a safe operation.